jayrambhia/CropperNoCropper/README.md

  - `getCropInfo()` - Get `CropInfo` which you can use manually to crop the bitmap or use it to crop the original un-scaled bitmap.
  - `release()` - Remove and Recycle Bitmap
  - `setGridCallback(GridCallback callback)` - More control to you about when you want to show the grid.
+ - `getCropMatrix()` - Get `CropMatrix` - Use this to restore the crop state of the image.
+ - `setCropMatrix(CropMatrix matrix, boolean animate)` - Restore crop state of the image.

 ### Styleables